Hire A Ferris Wheel.

 Most of the traditional rides in the U.K. are imported from the United States, being built by a company called Eli Bridge.

-There are a number of funfair attractions that work great with our wheels, if you are going for a nostalgic feel, for the fair of yesteryear, then a Carousel and helter skelter are a must.
-On the other hand if you are catering for todays white knuckle crowd, with Miami rides, Cyclone Twist, Waltzers and the like, the wheel makes a great chill out ride, for those a little less daring.
+There are a number of funfair attractions that work great with wheels, if you are going for a nostalgic feel, for the fair of yesteryear, then a Carousel and helter skelter are a must.
+On the other hand if you are catering for todays white knuckle crowd, with Miami rides, Cyclone Twist, Waltzers and the like, the wheel makes a great chill out ride, for those a little less daring, of course the ever popular dodgems works as well.
 Check out our other great rides for more ideas.

 Fun Facts About Wheels